 Engaged Anthropologists at Bergen Anthropology Day

-Ongoing research, a new journal and engaged academics were central themes when The Department of Social Anthropology and the anthropologists at Chr.
-Michelsen Institute hosted the very first Bergen Anthropology Day.
+Ongoing research and a new journal engaged academics when The Department of Social Anthropology and the anthropologists at Christian Michelsen Institute (CMI) hosted the very first Bergen Anthropology Day.

 Bergen Anthropology Day, held on 15th September, provided insights into the Bergen milieu’s diverse projects and research initiatives.
 The day brought together approximately 60 local anthropologists, including students and alumni, for a day of interesting discussions and presentations.
 Interestingly, many of the presentations illustrated an engagement going beyond the purely academic discussions to include applicability, political engagement and critical perspectives on society.

 As Gunnar Sørbø (CMI) reminded the attendees, this resonates with the Bergen school of Anthropology, which for years has been deeply involved in development issues.
 He closed his talk with a call for anthropologists to be relevant and applicable on a wider scale.